RicinApp/Ricin/docs/INSTALL.md

 $ mps -kur ricin
 ```

-#### Others Linux
+#### Other GNU/Linux
-For other systems that doesn't yet have a package you have a to compile and
+For other systems that do not have a Ricin package, you have to compile and
-install Ricin from sources.
+install Ricin from source.
 Compiling Ricin is super simple as we use
 **The Waf Build System** that runs pretty much everywhere.

 **Before** running the following commands, please ensure that you have installed